 • These meals, prepared by the Edgewood

 High School Booster groups, are optional and require an extra charge.

-Each participant, regular and volunteer alike, received a 2013 Hilly Hundred Souvenir Booklet free of charge at the 2013 Hilly.
+Each participant, regular and volunteer alike, will receive a 2015 Hilly Hundred Souvenir Booklet free of charge in their rider packet.
 It contains cycling content, Hilly Hundred information and photos of past years, and advertising/special sales from local businesses and cycling vendors.
-This booklet is produced every other year, and copies of last year's booklet will be available at the Merchandise Table in 2014 at no charge.
+This booklet is produced every other year.
 It's 40 pages in length and it will be a great addition to your coffee table at home.

 For current hotel/motel availabilities in the over the Hilly weekend in the local area, consult this webpage maintained by the Bloomington/Monroe County Convention & Visitors Bureau www.visitbloomington.com/visitors/hotels/.
 For restaurant information, go to www.visitbloomington.com/visitors/restaurants/.
 For further information, contact them at 1-800-800-0037 or www.visitbloomington.com.
 For information on possible accommodations in Owen County immediately west of Ellettsville, contact the Sweet Owen Convention and Visitors Bureau www.sweetowencvb.org at email@example.com.

 • Space on the school campus is available for tent

 campers and RVs, although no hookups

 Riders under the age of 18 need the approval of a parent or legal guardian as required on the registration form.
 Riders under the age of 16 may participate in the Hilly only if accompanied by a bicycling parent or other responsible adult.
 Groups of underage riders must have additional adult supervision bicycling with them.